Halogen vs Ceramic Patio Heaters: Compared In 6 Ways

 There’s no single answer to this question.
 I wish I could tell you either heater is one-size-fits-all, but if I did, I’d be lying.

-The best heater for you will be that which solves the most problems and makes your life easier.
-If you want an appliance that heats up your room quickly, go ceramic.
+The short answer is that if you want an appliance that heats up your patio quickly, go ceramic.
 And if you live with people who are prone to knock the heater over and hurt themselves, choose halogen.

 At the end of the day, it will all come down to your personal habits, and preferences, as well as the price of utilities in your area.